networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/analytics/taxonomy.md

 - `"type"`: String

     Must have one of the values listed below in the "Attribute types" section.
+If `"subtype"` is specified, `"type"` can be omitted for `"Enum"` and `"Color"` attributes, except when there exist both an Enum and a Color with the same id.

 - `"attributeList"`: String